 What is included in the legal definition of a disability?

-The impairment "substantially limits" a major life activity.
+- The impairment “substantially limits” a major life activity.
 Examples of major life activities are breathing, walking, talking, hearing, thinking, seeing, sleeping, caring for one’s self, performing manual tasks, and working.
 Major bodily functions are also included as major life activities in the ADA Amendments Act.
 For example, cancer affects normal cell growth, bipolar disorder affects brain function, and diabetes affects the endocrine system.
 A disability does not necessarily have to severely limit or prevent someone from performing a major life activity or prevent a major bodily function, but it does have to have a significant impact on the way the person lives.
 For example, a person who has arthritis that limits the use of his or her hands may be considered to have a disability.
-Not every impairment is a disability however.
-Someone with a broken wrist who will fully recover after six weeks would not have a disability.
+Not every impairment is a disability, however.